paradisebunny/daffodil/classes.md

 **_Hit Dice_**: 1d4 per level
 **_Saving Throw_**: 15, +2 vs spells

 Magic-Users (MU) can only use daggers or staves (start with one of these).
 They cannot use armor (AC10).
 The Magic-User starts with a spellbook, it contains two spells initially.
 One chosen and one randomly awarded.
 Using the book, the Magic-User memorizes a spell that they then can cast once during that day.
 The Magic-Users mind can memorize one spell at first level, two at second level and three at third level.
 Found scrolls of spells can be copied into their spellbook.
-Second level Magic-Users get an additional level 1 spell; third level Magic-users get a further level 1 spell and one level 2 spell.
+The table below shows how many spells of what spell tier the magic-user can cast at their level.

 **_Read Magic-_** This spell allows reading the mystical language of magic.
 Among other things, it is used for scribing spells into the spellbook and reading magical scrolls.
 Every  The spell is so ingrained that it can be cast without preparing it.